choubbikeyboards/scaffold/readme.md

 * Back to the angled holders: push the switch all the way in (requires a bit of force, but be careful not to bend a pin), and solder the pins to the small board.

 ![step13](https://github.com/choubbikeyboards/scaffold/blob/main/tutorial_img/13-solder_switch_to_small_board.jpg)
+* \[Version 2: soldering is now on the inside of the "box" to attach to the main PCB.
+Trickier, but fewer chances of shorting two adjacent switches together and better fit of the switch in the PCB\]
-* Now you have to solder the angled supports to the main PCB.
+Now you have to solder the angled supports to the main PCB.
 The order of soldering can make things a bit simpler, but there will always remain a few tricky spots to solder.

 ![step14](https://github.com/choubbikeyboards/scaffold/blob/main/tutorial_img/14-solder_angled_keys_1.jpg)
+* \[Version 2 solves this problem\]
-* Make sure to avoid soldering 2 adjacent switches together!
+Make sure to avoid soldering 2 adjacent switches together!

 ![step15](https://github.com/choubbikeyboards/scaffold/blob/main/tutorial_img/15-solder_angled_keys_2.jpg)
 * Having the flat key switches off the board makes things easier.